Study + Work

 School-leavers who’re deaf have the same career options as their hearing peers, with digital hearing-devices and access to higher education.
 Some even work in speech-pathology, audiology and ENT fields after their childhood experiences.

-The question, “What’s a good job for a deaf person?” is often asked.
+Don’t just ask, “What’s a good job for a deaf person?”.

 Try these tips for students with hearing issues on campus, or similar employees in your workforce.
 Educators and students or workmates can read these tips for talking with people who wear hearing-devices to ‘get’ how hearing difficulties impact a post-secondary education.
 Strategies for students, educators and colleagues are shared, with the need for greater public awareness about including a person with hearing difficulties in a group.